 - Yes, when the bar rush comes to a halt it is lights out at BnD.
 On Sundays and Mondays we close at 1:00 AM.
 If more people would head Uptown on these nights we would stay open late to accommodate them.
 In the summer things slow down and we just stay open for the bar rush on Friday and Saturday.

 - Yes.
 There are two ways to get them.
-You can stop by the store and pick some up.
-You can give us a call and have us mail them to you.
+You can stop by the store and pick some up or you can order them on this site under the Merch/Swag tab.